imjoy-team/imjoy-elfinder/README.md

 ```

 You should then go to `http://YOUR_NOTEBOOK_URL/elfinder` (depending on what you get from your notebook, for example, the url can be `http://localhost:8000/elfinder`).

+## Try it on MyBinder

+1. Start an instance on MyBinder: https://mybinder.org/v2/gh/oeway/pyramid_elfinder/master

+2. Get the URL and add `/elFinder` after, make sure you have something like `https://hub.gke.mybinder.org/user/oeway-pyramid_elfinder-q2q1dhbn/elFinder`

+3. You should be able to see a file browser.

 ## License